-- h) Confirmation that the respondent bank is able to provide relevant customer identification data on request to the correspondent bank; and - i) Whether the respondent bank has been subject to a money laundering or terrorist financing investigation. - FC-1.8.2 Conventional bank licensees must implement the following additional measures, prior to opening a correspondent banking relationship: - a) Complete a signed statement that outlines the respective responsibilities of each institution in relation to money laundering detection and monitoring responsibilities; and - b) Ensure that the correspondent banking relationship has the approval of senior management. - FC-1.8.3 Conventional bank licensees must refuse to enter into or continue a correspondent banking relationship with a bank incorporated in a jurisdiction in which it has no physical presence and which is unaffiliated with a regulated financial group (i.e. 'shell banks', see Section FC-1.10).
+- (h) Confirmation that the respondent bank is able to provide relevant customer identification data on request to the correspondent bank; and - (i) Whether the respondent bank been subject to a money laundering or terrorist financing investigation.

+Islamic bank licensees must implement the following additional measures, prior to opening a correspondent banking relationship:

+- (a) Complete a signed statement that outlines the respective responsibilities of each institution in relation to money laundering detection and monitoring responsibilities; and - (b) Ensure that the correspondent banking relationship has the approval of senior management.

+Islamic bank licensees must refuse to enter into or continue a correspondent banking relationship with a bank incorporated in a jurisdiction in which it has no physical presence and which is unaffiliated with a regulated financial group (i.e. 'shell banks', see Section FC-1.10).
 Banks must pay particular attention when entering into or continuing relationships with respondent banks located in jurisdictions that have poor KYC standards or have been identified by the FATF as being 'non-cooperative' in the fight against money laundering/terrorist financing.